Mrinalaot/hoichoi/README.md

 # Hoichoi TV Downloader

-This script requires Tampermonkey extension to be present in Chrome
+This script requires Tampermonkey extension to be present in the Browser

+> Works better in chrome

 ## Installation